ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.dotnet.markdown

 2. **Query**
    Select to open the Studio query interface.
 3. **Code text editor**
-   Write the query according to the [RQL Syntax](../../../client-api/session/querying/how-to-filter-by-non-existing-field#syntax) described above.
+   Write the query according to the [RQL example](../../../client-api/session/querying/how-to-filter-by-non-existing-field#example) described above.
 4. **Run Code**
    Click or press ctrl+enter to run the query.
 5. **Index used**
    This is the name of the auto-index created for this query.
    You can click it to see the Studio indexing tools available for this index.
 6. **Results**
    This is the list of documents that do not have the specified field.
+   (The field "Employee" was explicitly removed from these Northwind documents for this example.)

 {PANEL/}